Dr Jennifer Leonard

 Our work together may include talking therapy, mindfulness, cognitive behavioural therapy (CBT), or Holigral coaching.
 I am one of a handful of practitioners in the UK that is trained to use Holigral, a cognitive method of guided self-discovery that enables deeply embedded issues to be healed and released from their root cause.
 The methods are powerful yet gentle, fast and effective.

 What is CBT?

 CBT helps us to recognize and then change unhelpful patterns of thinking and behaving and this can have a positive effect on our mood.
 NICE (National Institute of Clinical Excellence) recommends CBT for many psychological difficulties included anxiety and depression.
 This means that research has show CBT to be effective for some people.
 However, it is not one size fits all.
 The therapy is tailored to you as an individual, depending on your needs.

 What is Mindfulness?

-Mindfulness is about getting ourselves into a relaxed state of awareness.
-You can think of it as a form of attention training.
+Mindfulness is about being aware.
+It is not about stopping your thoughts!
+Some people like to think of it as a kind of attention training.
 NICE recommends Mindfulness for anxiety and preventing depression.
 Research has shown that regular practice can decrease feelings of anxiety and depression and increase happiness and well-being.
 It is also good for our physical as well as our mental health.

 Symptoms of stress and panic are very common and can be brought on when we feel overwhelmed by our life's circumstances.
-It can be just a small thing that "break the camel's back" sending us tumbling into a melt down and panic and anxiety can take hold.
+It can be just a small thing that "break the camel's back".